diegoreisti/diegoreisti/README.md

 <h3> Hi There 👋 </h3>

-My name is Diego Reis, i'm a systems analyst with specialization in Helth Informatics, [cpTICS](https://sbis.org.br/profissionais-cptics) and member of SBIS -  Brazilian Heath Informatics Society.
+My name is Diego Reis, i'm a LIMS Consultant with specialization in Helth Informatics, [cpTICS](https://sbis.org.br/profissionais-cptics) and member of SBIS -  Brazilian Heath Informatics Society.

 I am adventuring myself on dev that is a very interesting world full of work opportunities, collaboration, creativity and purpose.